ta0kira/zeolite/README.md

 [variance][variance] to each parameter.
 (C# also does this to a lesser extent.)
 This allows the language to support very powerful recursive type conversions for parameterized types.

+### Parameters as Variables

+Zeolite treats type parameters both as type place-holders (like in C++ and Java) and as *type variables* that you can call functions on.
+This further allows Zeolite to have interfaces that declare functions that operate on *types* in addition to interfaces that declare functions that operate on *values*.
+(This would be like having `abstract static` methods in Java.)

+This helps solve a few separate problems:

+- Operations like `equals` comparisons in Java are always dispatched to the *left* object, which could lead to inconsistent results if the objects are
+  swapped: `foo.equals(bar);` is different than `bar.equals(foo);`.
+Such problems can be mitigated by making `equals` a *type* function in an interface rather than a *value* function.

+- Factory patterns can be abstracted out into interfaces, allowing the concept of default construction (used by Java, C++, and others) to be eliminated.
+One common issue in C++ is forgetting to *disallow* direct construction or copying of objects of your `class`.

 ### Usage Patterns vs. Information Structure